Post-Surgical Care for Your Pet: A Helpful Guide

 Always follow your veterinarian’s instructions carefully.

-When you pick your pet up post-surgery, ask for a written list of detailed care instructions.
-If they hand you a ready-made print-out, have them walk you through each step so you can pose follow-up questions.
+When you pick your pet up after surgery, ask for a written list of detailed care instructions.
+Have them walk you through each step so you are comfortable with the care you’ll have to do at home.

-Before picking your pet up from the clinic or hospital, prepare your home with the essentials they’ll need to be comfortable as soon as they walk (or you carry them) through the door.
+Before picking your pet up from the clinic, prepare your home with the essentials they’ll need to be comfortable as soon as they walk (or you carry them) through the door.

 In the days following an operation, prevent your pet from moving around too much.

-For one, they’ll be wobbly and perhaps disoriented from any anesthetics or pain killers.
+For one, they’ll be wobbly and perhaps disoriented from any anesthetics or painkillers.
 You want to limit their chances of tripping or falling and causing more damage.
-Too much activity can prevent the affected tissues from bonding properly, which could lead to delayed healing and infections.
+Too much activity can delay healing, cause other injuries, and lead to infections.

-There are a few suitable options to keep your animal contained:
+There are a few ways to limit your pet’s activity:

-For the weeks following your animal’s surgery, you’ll need to make changes to your routine and their behavior to eliminate the risk of re-injury or infection.
+For the weeks following your animal’s surgery, you’ll need to make changes to your routine and their behavior to help prevent re-injury or infection.

-Block off a small area of your home by installing baby gates in the doorways.
-If you can, select an area that you regularly frequent, such as the living room and kitchen, so you can easily keep an eye on them.
-Avoid including stairs within their enclosure; they are more likely to fall going up or down the stairs, and the increased motion can be harmful to their recovery.
+Block off a small area of your home with secure baby gates.
+Confine your pet to a room you’re in a lot, such as the living room or kitchen, so you can easily keep an eye on them and keep them company.
+Keep them away from stairs; they are more likely to fall up or down them, and the increased motion can be harmful to their recovery.

-Check the surgical site regularly to ensure it’s progressing correctly through the stages of healing.
+Check the surgical site regularly to ensure it’s healing.

-In addition to the antibiotics or painkillers prescribed by the veterinarian, use topical liquids and gels to aid in their wound recovery:
+In addition to the antibiotics or painkillers prescribed by the veterinarian, use topical liquids and gels to help it heal:

 Sources: